 - Three pre-induction day sessions for pupils with an EHCP and/or have a spectrum disorder, including ADHD.
-School induction day with the rest of year group. - Attendance of Year 6 reviews possibly via Microsoft TEAMS. - Information supported through the Linc SEND Provision; staff are advised to make themselves familiar with the names and needs of those pupils with SEND. - Staff liaison.
+School induction day with the rest of year group. - Attendance of Year 6 reviews - Information supported through the Linc SEND Provision; staff are advised to make themselves familiar with the names and needs of those pupils with SEND. - Staff liaison.